pip-services/pip-services-docs/content/en/net/commons/_index.md

 Then, you are ready to start using the Pip.Services patterns to augment your backend code.

-For instance, here is how you can implement a component, that receives configuration, get assigned references, and can be opened and closed using the patterns from this module.
+For instance, here below is an example on how you can implement a component that receives configuration, gets assigned references, and can be opened and closed using the patterns from this module.

 ```cs